 Key MintMCP Advantages:

-- One-click deployment for STDIO-based MCP servers
+- Managed SaaS-first deployment for enterprise MCP gateway rollout

-- Role-based access control for entire organizations
+- SSO and SCIM-driven RBAC for entire organizations

 Enterprise Security Features:

-- Audit and observability tracking every operation
+- Audit and observability tracking MCP operations and policy decisions

 Deployment Infrastructure: